unam3/docs/src/guide/essentials/component-basics.md

 </template>
 ```

-The button doesn't do anything yet - we want clicking the button to communicate to the parent that it should enlarge the text of all posts.
+We want clicking the button to communicate to the parent that it should enlarge the text of all posts.
 To solve this problem, components provide a custom events system.
 The parent can choose to listen to any event on the child component instance with `v-on` or `@`, just as we would with a native DOM event:

 ```vue-html{3}
 <BlogPost